lmweber/lmweber.github.io/pages/research.md

 ### Open science

 I support open science principles, including the release of open-source software, free availability of code and data resources, and publication of preprints.
-In my view, open science is better science and leads to faster scientific advances, since open-source software and reproducible code and data repositories allow researchers to easily build on each others' work and ideas.
+In my view, open science is better science and leads to faster scientific advances, since open-source software and reproducible code and data repositories allow researchers to easily build on each others' ideas.
 In January 2021, my efforts to create open code and data resources as part of my computational projects were recognized with a [Research Symbiont award](https://researchsymbionts.org/).
 I also support the publication of preprints and efforts to open the academic publishing system, such as open-access publication and journal-independent peer review, to ensure that the public has access to the results of publicly funded research and to democratize access to publication venues for researchers.